Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/DEPLOYMENT.md

 `OnUnitActiveSec` (in the timer file) Timer Frequency: How often to run the queue processing (default: every 30 minutes)

-## Services to run grapevine and dos periodically
+## Services to calculate personalizedPageRank and hops periodically (to add: personalizedGrapeRank)

 These updates should trigger update of strfry filters and plugins.